Linesight-RL/linesight/README.md

 ## Disclaimer

 In this public repository, we have intentionally changed some training hyperparameters in the file `./trackmania_rl/misc.py` compared to our private repository to encourage a better understanding of reinforcement learning principles.
-This may make training less efficient.
+Training may be inefficient or impossible with the current hyperparameters, we haven't even tested.

 The actual training hyperparameters may be released at a later date.
 In the meantime, feel free to contact us if you have questions or encounter any issues with the code.

+We will be happy to hear about your progress with this code ; either in the "Issues" section or on Discord (https://discord.com/channels/847108820479770686/1150816026028675133).